AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 > [!NOTE]
 > When the migration is complete, your data warehouse will be back online and usable.
+>
+>

 Microsoft is taking the following steps to complete the migration (these do not require any involvement on your part).
-In this example, imagine that your existing data warehouse on standard storage is currently named “MyDW.”
+In this example, imagine that your existing data warehouse on standard storage is currently named "MyDW."

-1. Microsoft renames “MyDW” to “MyDW_DO_NOT_USE_[Timestamp].”
+1. Microsoft renames "MyDW" to "MyDW_DO_NOT_USE_[Timestamp]."
-2. Microsoft pauses “MyDW_DO_NOT_USE_[Timestamp].”
+2. Microsoft pauses "MyDW_DO_NOT_USE_[Timestamp]."
 During this time, a backup is taken.
 You may see multiple pauses and resumes if we encounter any issues during this process.
-3. Microsoft creates a new data warehouse named “MyDW” on premium storage from the backup taken in step 2.
-“MyDW” will not appear until after the restore is complete.
+3. Microsoft creates a new data warehouse named "MyDW" on premium storage from the backup taken in step 2.
+"MyDW" will not appear until after the restore is complete.
-4. After the restore is complete, “MyDW” returns to the same data warehouse units and state (paused or active) that it was before the migration.
+4. After the restore is complete, "MyDW" returns to the same data warehouse units and state (paused or active) that it was before the migration.
-5. After the migration is complete, Microsoft deletes “MyDW_DO_NOT_USE_[Timestamp]”.
+5. After the migration is complete, Microsoft deletes "MyDW_DO_NOT_USE_[Timestamp]".

 > [!NOTE]
 > The following settings do not carry over as part of the migration: